 Now, this understanding of our children’s nature explains why we don’t have to teach them to do wrong, but rather we do have to teach them to do right.
 In the API view, if we model good behavior to our kids, it will somehow soak into them without really making (in AP terminology, “forcing”) the child to have correct behavior and speech.
 I wonder then, why does anything need to be learned or modeled if they are such little angels?
 Shouldn’t we then do what the child is doing instead?
 Of course not, because children don’t naturally behave correctly.
 Attachment Parenting does not take into account that the child has a sinful nature that must be dealt with, as well as a brain that can be taught and a conscience that can be shaped.

-Dr. Markham states in her article, “Parenting Your Strong-Willed Child”, that kids behave because they want to please us, but we know that is not always true.
+Dr. Markham states in her article, “Parenting Your Strong-Willed Child”, that kids behave because they want to please us, but we know by experience that is not always true.
 Kids have a sin nature that must be overcome, and that’s difficult to do before they themselves are saved by God’s grace and then have the Holy Spirit to help them.
 In my experience with my four preschool kids, they behave when they know it’s right.
 So I show them what is right, not necessarily how it benefits them.
 They don’t necessarily want to do anything other than indulge their own desires.
 This is where obedience must be learned.
 I teach them simple truths like, “We need to do the right thing no matter what.”
 Even if they don’t feel like it!

 Virtues are choices, and when a sinful human being is a child, a sponge just waiting to soak up all he can learn, it’s the parents’ responsibility to make the choice for him sometimes.
 C.S.
 Lewis said, “Don’t waste time bothering whether you ‘love’ your neighbor.
 As soon as we do this, we find one of life’s great secrets.
 When you are behaving as if you love someone, you will presently come to love him.”
 It is a good thing to teach kids to do the right thing, even if they don’t feel like it.
 It’s not dishonesty…it’s training that sinful, selfish heart to rise above itself.
 This is biblical.